AshQ-ghbi/JanSetu/README.md

 ## 📄 License

-License — free to use, modify, and build upon for public good.
+MIT License — free to use, modify, and build upon for public good.

 ---